mylinhthibodeau/mylinhthibodeau.github.io/_posts/ClinicalBioinformatics/2018-04-14-Introduction.md

 #### Will clinical bioinformatics be useful for me?

-Bioinformatics training will be useful for any clinical trainee or clinician working with genomic data.
+Bioinformatics training would be useful for any clinical trainee or clinician working with genomic data.
 The most important question is: How much bioinformatics do you need to know?
 The answer heavily depends on your training, career goals and clinical practice.
-I recommend an overall understanding of bioinformatics to all medical genetics trainees and clinicians, but since computer science is huge scientific field on its own, the challenge is determining what you need to know and in how much details.
+I recommend an overall understanding of bioinformatics to all medical genetics trainees and clinicians, but since computer science is vast scientific field, the challenge is determining what you need to know and in how much details.

+The best way to learn applied bioinformatics skills is with a "data-driven approach".
+Ideally, you should have some dataset(s) available that you wish you knew how to analyze.
+Try to think of instances during your training or your career where you thought: If only I knew some bioinformatics, I could do this or that more efficiently.
+Start a list of tasks you believe bioinformatics would be helpful with.

 If you are a clinician performing research in genomics with a leadership role, then acquiring applied coding skills might not be the most appropriate use of your time and instead, you might want to learn more on the basic theoretical concepts underlying big data research, such as: